jameshickman/document_processor/DEPLOYMENT.md

 # Deployment Guide

-This guide provides instructions for deploying the Classifier and Extractor API to a production server using either Gunicorn (recommended) or uWSGI.
+This guide provides instructions for deploying the Classifier and Extractor API to a production server using Gunicorn with uvicorn workers.

 ## Prerequisites